New results in Branching processes using Stochastic Approximation: Proof of Theorem

-Before proceeding further, we make an interesting observation which will form the basis of our analysis.
-Let $\Pi_n$ represent the sample mean formed by the sequence of offsprings plus the initial size of the population, i.e., and $H_k= 1-\bar{H}_k$ is the indicator that an $x$-type individual dies at $k^{th}$-epoch, such that $P(H_k = 1|\Cx_k, \Cy_k ) = \Bc_k$ a.s.
-Let $\nu_e$ be the extinction epoch, i.e., the time instance at which the entire population gets extinct.
-Observe this happens when the sum current population gets extinct and hence $\nu_e = \inf \{n : S_n^c = 0\}$.
-There will be no further updates after this epoch and we set $\Phi_n = \Phi_{\nu_e}$ for all $n \geq \nu_e$, if $\nu_e < \infty$.
-It is easy to verify that:
+Analogous to $\overline{\Pi}_n$ as in \eqref{eqn_overline_S_n}, one can construct a lower bounding sequence using $\underline{\offs}$ of \ref{a1}; this provides a uniform positive lower bound for $\Pc_n$, which will help the proof.

-If the BPs were population independent and populations had stochastically equal offspring distribution, then $\Pi_n \to m_{xx}$ a.s. by strong law of large numbers, while $\Pa_n := S_n^a/n \to m_{xx}$ only in survival sample paths.
-However, one can construct appropriate upper bounding processes which exhibit similar property for the general case.
-In particular, using assumption \textbf{A}.1, define $\hat{\Pi}_n$ as:
+{\bf Proof:} For any $n \geq 1$, let $\Pi_n$ represent the sample mean formed by the sequence of (possibly $\om$-dependent) offspring plus the initial population size till $\nu_e$, i.e., and $H_k= 1-\overline{H}_k$ is the indicator that an $x$-type individual dies at $k$-th epoch.
+It is easy to observe that ${\Pi}_n$ can be re-written as (observe that $\nu_e$ also equals $\inf\{n: \Pc_n = 0\}$)